 How can I minimize the side-effects of Metformin?

-While we now know that refraining from taking Metformin on an empty stomach is super important, your dosage also plays a key role in diminishing the possibility of side-effects.
+While we now know that refraining from taking Metformin on an empty stomach is important, your dosage also plays a key role in diminishing the possibility of side-effects.

 What if I miss a dose?